Skip to main content

 Is there a fund available for replacing asbestos products?

-The short answer is no, there is no fund for providing reimbursement for removal of asbestos from your home.
+The short answer is no; there is no fund for providing reimbursement for the removal of asbestos from your home.
 See the Asbestos Safety and Eradication Agency (ASEA) Asbestos in the home webpage for more information.

 When did asbestos stop being used in construction materials?